qbicsoftware/variantstore-service/docs/INSTALLATION.md

 ## Requirements

-Variantstore runs on Java 8.
-Support for Java 9+ is experimental.
+Variantstore runs on Java 11.
 Building Variantstore requires Maven, however note that a maven wrapper is provided under the folder [.mvn](/.mvn).

 ### Database